USGS-R/inlmisc/inst/raw/README.md

 Rebuild the **inlmisc** package to reflect changes in the `schemes` object.

-Create a color palette summary table and save in the *../../man/figures/table.(pdf|svg)* files.
+Create a summary table for color schemes and save in the *../../man/figures/table.(pdf|svg)* files.

 ```r
 MakeTable()